-Cleaning & Degreasing for Fire Protection
+Cleaning and Degreasing for Structural Steel

 Construction worker in high-visibility vest and gloves working on a large steel support column inside a building under renovation.

-Preparing Sound Substrates Without Unnecessary Removal
+Preparing Suitable Surfaces Without Unnecessary Removal

 Two steel columns installed in a construction site with concrete floor and a yellow step ladder nearby.